-Gersten is the founding Director of: Arts Letters & Numbers, a non profit arts and education organization dedicated to creating new structures and spaces for creative exchange across a wide range of disciplines including: Architecture, Visual Arts, Theater Arts, Film, Music, Humanities, Sciences and Social Sciences.
-Arts, Letters & Numbers conducts workshops in educational and cultural institutions worldwide while operating an ongoing series of programs: workshops, courses, lectures, theater performances and film productions at its ‘Mill’ located in Upstate, NY.
-Arts Letters & Numbers proposes a new model in the art of teaching and learning, an emergent structure for questions and works; a school, a theater company, a film company and a publishing company all inside of each other, all creating transformation.
+David Gersten is an internationally recognized artist, architect, writer and educator based in New York City.
+He is the Director of Interdisciplinary Learning at The Cooper Union for the Advancement of Science and Art, where he has been a Professor, since 1991.
+At The Cooper Union, he has served as the Associate Dean of the School of Architecture, under Founding Dean John Hejduk, as well as, Acting Dean of the school.
+Gersten is the founding Director and President of: Arts Letters & Numbers, a non-profit arts and education organization dedicated to expanding the experiences understood as education through creating new structures and spaces for creative exchange across a wide range of disciplines including: Architecture, Visual Arts, Theater Arts, Film, Music, the Humanities, the Sciences and Social Sciences.
+Arts, Letters & Numbers conducts workshops in educational and cultural institutions worldwide, while operating an ongoing series of programs: workshops, sessions, residencies, thesis programs, lectures, theater performances, exhibitions, events, music performances and films productions at its campus located in Averill Park, NY.

 Gersten is a graduate of The Irwin S. Chanin School of Architecture of The Cooper Union.
 He has also pursued studies in phenomenology at the New School for Social Research as well as Islamic Studies at the Jewish Theological Seminary.

 This Fall we had the great honor of contributing to the ‘Future Unknown’ Chancellor’s Summit held at The Central Academy of Fine Arts (CAFA) in Beijing, China.
 The project grew from careful consideration of the mission and vision of CAFA and the principles driving the “Future Unknown” initiative to move art and innovation forward by building linkages to many educational and cultural locations around the globe.